civican/legisinfo/43-2/bills/C-30/bill_text.md

 #### Transitional Provisions

+### Section 282

+Subsection 2(5) of the `Public Service Employment Act`, as enacted by subsection `277`(2), applies only in respect of appointment processes that commence on or after the day on which that subsection `277`(2) comes into force and investigations into those processes.

 ### Section 283

-Subsection 2(5) of the `Public Service Employment Act`, as enacted by subsection `278`(2), applies only in respect of appointment processes that commence on or after the day on which that subsection `278`(2) comes into force and investigations into those processes.
+Subsection 31(3) of the `Public Service Employment Act`, as enacted by section `279`, applies only in respect of reviews that commence on or after the day on which that section `279` comes into force.

 ### Section 284

-Subsection 31(3) of the `Public Service Employment Act`, as enacted by section `280`, applies only in respect of reviews that commence on or after the day on which that section `280` comes into force.
+Subsection 36(2) of the `Public Service Employment Act`, as enacted by section `280`, applies only in respect of appointment processes that commence on or after the day on which that section `280` comes into force.

 ### Section 285

-Subsection 36(2) of the `Public Service Employment Act`, as enacted by section `281`, applies only in respect of appointment processes that commence on or after the day on which that section `281` comes into force.
+Paragraph 39(1)(c) of the `Public Service Employment Act`, as enacted by section `281`, applies only in respect of advertised external appointment processes that commence on or after the day on which that section `281` comes into force.

+#### Coming into Force

 ### Section 286

-Paragraph 39(1)(c) of the `Public Service Employment Act`, as enacted by section `282`, applies only in respect of advertised external appointment processes that commence on or after the day on which that section `282` comes into force.

-#### Coming into Force
+Subsection `277`(2) and section `280` come into force on a day or days to be fixed by order of the Governor in Council.

+### Early Learning and Child Care

 ### Section 287

-Subsection `278`(2) and section `281` come into force on a day or days to be fixed by order of the Governor in Council.

-### Early Learning and Child Care

-### Section 288

   **(1)** Any amount payable to a province under or in connection with a bilateral agreement in respect of early learning and child care for the fiscal year beginning on April 1, 2021 may be paid out of the Consolidated Revenue Fund, until March 31, 2022, on the requisition of the Minister of Families, Children and Social Development, at the times and in the manner that that Minister considers appropriate.